Ending your occupation contract

 - if your landlord agrees to accept a shorter notice

-- if you are an excluded occupier, in which case the amount of notice you have to give will depend on whether you have a tenancy or licence agreement
+- if you are an excluded occupier, in which case the amount of notice you have to give will depend on whether you have a occupation contract or licence agreement

 - if you pay rent less often than monthly (every three months, for example).
 If this is the case, you have to give notice equivalent to a rental period.

-It is always best to give notice in writing and make sure that the notice ends on the first or last day of the period of a tenancy.
-For example, if your tenancy is monthly and started on the 5th of the month, the notice you give the landlord should end on the 4th or the 5th.
+It is always best to give notice in writing and make sure that the notice ends on the first or last day of the period of a contract.
+For example, if your contract is monthly and started on the 5th of the month, the notice you give the landlord should end on the 4th or the 5th.

 Click on our webchat and check with an adviser if you are not sure how much notice you should give.

-You have a joint tenancy if yours and another person’s name are on the agreement.
+You have a joint occupation contract if yours and another person’s name are on the contract.

-If a joint tenant leaves without giving notice the other(s) will have to pay the missing person’s share.
+If a joint contract holder leaves without giving notice the other(s) will have to pay the missing person’s share.

-If you’re thinking about leaving, be sure to talk about it with the other joint tenant(s) before you take any action.
+If you’re thinking about leaving, be sure to talk about it with the other joint contract holder(s) before you take any action.
 It may be possible for someone else to take your place, and/or for the landlord to give a new agreement to those who are staying.

-It is possible for you to agree to end the tenancy early with your landlord.
+It is possible for you to agree to end the contract early with your landlord.
 This is called ‘surrender’.

 It is always best to put what’s been agreed in writing so everyone knows where they stand.
-If you have a joint tenancy all the joint tenants and the landlord must agree to the surrender.
+If you have a joint contract all the joint contract holders and the landlord must agree to the surrender

 It might be possible to get someone else to move in if you have to leave early and want to avoid paying rent on more than one home.